-Reading Rainbow still a website to wander around in attempt to recapture something of the old program.
+Reading Rainbow still a website to wander around in an attempt to recapture something of the old program.
 You can get a free App.
 And there are some links here to help you with your child’s reading.
 Perhaps they will bring back the old program.

 Russ on Reading covers much fine information about literacy instruction, but he also writes serious posts in support of teachers and public schools.
 Always on target.